OpenEvalProject/evals/manuscripts/elife-84969/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/00f7hpc57 Division of Developmental Biology, Department of Biology, Friedrich-Alexander-Universität Erlangen-Nürnberg Erlangen Germany
+1. Division of Developmental Biology, Department of Biology, Friedrich-Alexander-Universität Erlangen-Nürnberg Erlangen Germany ([ROR:00f7hpc57](https://ror.org/00f7hpc57))
-2. https://ror.org/04cvxnb49 Buchmann Institute for Molecular Life Sciences (BMLS), Goethe Universität Frankfurt Am Main Frankfurt am Main Germany
+2. Buchmann Institute for Molecular Life Sciences (BMLS), Goethe Universität Frankfurt Am Main Frankfurt am Main Germany ([ROR:04cvxnb49](https://ror.org/04cvxnb49))
-3. https://ror.org/00f7hpc57 Optical Imaging Centre Erlangen (OICE), Friedrich-Alexander-Universität Erlangen-Nürnberg Erlangen Germany
+3. Optical Imaging Centre Erlangen (OICE), Friedrich-Alexander-Universität Erlangen-Nürnberg Erlangen Germany ([ROR:00f7hpc57](https://ror.org/00f7hpc57))
-4. https://ror.org/00d7xrm67 Institute of Biomedical Informatics, Graz University of Technology Graz Austria
+4. Institute of Biomedical Informatics, Graz University of Technology Graz Austria ([ROR:00d7xrm67](https://ror.org/00d7xrm67))
-5. https://ror.org/02p5xjf12 Department of Biology, University of Texas Rio Grande Valley Edinburg United States
+5. Department of Biology, University of Texas Rio Grande Valley Edinburg United States ([ROR:02p5xjf12](https://ror.org/02p5xjf12))

 † Corresponding author

 ## Abstract

 A key problem in development is to understand how genes turn on or off at the right place and right time during embryogenesis.
 Such decisions are made by non-coding sequences called ‘enhancers.’
 Much of our models of how enhancers work rely on the assumption that genes are activated de novo as stable domains across embryonic tissues.
 Such a view has been strengthened by the intensive landmark studies of the early patterning of the anterior-posterior (AP) axis of the Drosophila embryo, where indeed gene expression domains seem to arise more or less stably.
-However, careful analysis of gene expression patterns in other model systems (including the AP patterning in vertebrates and short-germ insects like the beetle Tribolium castaneum ) painted a different, very dynamic view of gene regulation, where genes are oftentimes expressed in a wavelike fashion.
+However, careful analysis of gene expression patterns in other model systems (including the AP patterning in vertebrates and short-germ insects like the beetle Tribolium castaneum) painted a different, very dynamic view of gene regulation, where genes are oftentimes expressed in a wavelike fashion.
 How such gene expression waves are mediated at the enhancer level is so far unclear.
 Here, we establish the AP patterning of the short-germ beetle Tribolium as a model system to study dynamic and temporal pattern formation at the enhancer level.
 To that end, we established an enhancer prediction system in Tribolium based on time- and tissue-specific ATAC-seq and an enhancer live reporter system based on MS2 tagging.
 Using this experimental framework, we discovered several Tribolium enhancers, and assessed the spatiotemporal activities of some of them in live embryos.
 We found our data consistent with a model in which the timing of gene expression during embryonic pattern formation is mediated by a balancing act between enhancers that induce rapid changes in gene expression patterns (that we call ‘dynamic enhancers’) and enhancers that stabilize gene expression patterns (that we call ‘static enhancers’).
 However, more data is needed for a strong support for this or any other alternative models.

 ## Introduction